Hagrizzzzz2b2t/Fuher-Hack/README.md

 		They Do not have Github accounts but I will link them if they do!
 		This client is built for the Imperials of 2b2t.
+		However feel free to use even if you are not.
+If you have any questions post a comment, and please star I need to feed my 420 starving children!